 Azalea Trail Maids

-Each year in my hometown of Mobile, AL, fifty high school girls are chosen, on merit, to participate in the near 100-year-old court of Azalea Trail Maids.
+Each year in my hometown of Mobile, AL, fifty high school girls are chosen, on merit, to participate in the nearly 100-year-old court of Azalea Trail Maids.
 Clad in signature antebellum dresses, their coveted role is to act as ambassadors for the town by greeting dignitaries, making appearances at civic events, and “embodying the ideals of Southern Hospitality.”

 Despite being selected for their intelligence and budding leadership skills, this diverse group of bright, modern young women wear their gowns in smiling silence — an alluring but complicated reflection of national conversations on gender and race today.